blackfalcon/sparks-12u-practice-plans/src/content/static/home.md

 †† Throwing/shoulder warms ups are to be done at a relaxed pace.
 Girls should not be throwing hard or exerting themselves.
 DO NOT throw open-chested towards other player.
 Players should be facing each other side to side.

-As players move further apart, the step-stride (a little hop) should be done with the throw.
+As players move further apart, the step-stride (little hop) should be done with the throw.
+Watch the footwork.

 <link rel="stylesheet" href="https://unpkg.com/@alaskaairux/design-tokens@latest/dist/tokens/CSSCustomProperties.css" />